mousepawmedia/devdocs/network/source/tools/python.rst

 Installing Python on Linux
 ---------------------------------

-Operating systems based on Ubuntu 16.04 or later ship with Python3 by default.
+Operating systems based on Ubuntu 16.04 or later ship with Python 3.7 or later by default.
 It is included in the installation command below anyway, just in case you've removed it, or are on a system where it isn't installed by default.